-Our goal is to raise R1,000,000 per year to fund our pangolin awareness, education, research and protection work.
+Our goal is to raise R1.3 million (US$80,000) per year to fund our pangolin awareness, education, research and protection work.

 Here are some of the projects we are currently implementing or supporting.

 Pangolin rescue and rehabilitation

-We are establishing a small rehabilitation facility in the Northern Cape province of South Africa, for pangolins rescued from electric fencing – a common feature on game and livestock farms in the region – and pangolins rescued from the illegal wildlife trade.
+We have established the Kalahari Pangolin.Africa Rehabilitation Facility in the Northern Cape province of South Africa, for pangolins rescued from electric fencing – a common feature on game and livestock farms in the region – and pangolins rescued from the illegal wildlife trade.

 Running costs for the facility include veterinary consultations, medicine, equipment, DNA testing, transport, and staff to monitor, feed and walk the pangolins.

-Our goal is to raise R720,000 to set up and run the facility for a year.
+Our goal is to raise R720,000 to run the facility each year.

 Educating rural kids in Africa